Guided Tours in Jamaica

 Countrystyle Community Experiences Tours.
 This company designs community experience tours combining your choice of accommodation—whether a homestay or in a hotel—with your special interests.
 The tours and other parts of the package showcase community lifestyles, helping you enjoy Jamaican culture, heritage, cuisine and music with a personal touch.
 The Community Experience tours—Jamaica Roots Experience, Jamaica Taste Experience, and Jamaica Nature Experience—are offered in Kingston and Montego Bay, where you're matched up with residents based on your interests.
 62 Ward Ave., Mandeville.
 876/507–6326 or 876/488–7207. www.jamaica-no-problem.com/community-tours.html or www.villagesasbusinesses.com.

 Jakes Biking Tour.
 Jakes can arrange for various tours throughout the area, whether biking or hiking.
 In this tour, a guide will take you around to places like the gorgeous stretch of sand at Fort Charles or Great Bay.
 Treasure Beach is quite flat, so almost all fitness levels can enjoy the tour.
-The tour is is $60 per person.
+The three-hour tour is is $60 per person.
 Treasure Beach.
 876/965–3000. www.jakeshotel.com.

 In addition to tours from Montego Bay that give day-trippers a chance to experience Negril, there are several tours available to those who are staying here, including trips to the waterfalls.